 Why do warmer temperatures lead to more forest fires?

 Warmer temperatures lead to more evaporation from the surface, leaving forests drier and more fire-prone.
 Warmer temperatures can also lead to more severe thunderstorms capable of producing lightning, the chief cause of forest fires in remote areas.
-According to fire researcher Mike Flannigan from the University of Victoria, for every 1 °C increase in temperature rise the boreal forest region will experience 12% more cloud-to-ground lightning strikes, on average.
+According to fire researcher Mike Flannigan from the University of Alberta, for every 1 °C increase in temperature rise the boreal forest region will experience 12% more cloud-to-ground lightning strikes, on average.
 Finally, there is growing evidence that climate change is causing the jet stream to slow down and meander much more than it normally would, promoting larger swings between much wetter and much drier conditions.
 This, in turn, can lead to both more severe flooding and more severe forest fires—often back to back.

 Humans are interfering with the natural fire cycle